 Removing a primary tag invalidates this tag.
 An invalidated tag behaves as if it does not exist.
 All filesystem IO operations on that tag produce an "File not found" error.
 However, a lookup operation (e.g. ls) will show this tag with a 0 byte size.
-An invalidated tag can be revalidated with the help of the tools/directory of the pnfs distribution.
+An invalidated tag can be revalidated with the help of the tool repairTag.sh in the tools/directory of the pnfs distribution.
 It has to be called in the directory where the primary tag was with the tag name as argument.